theirshadhussain/Identifying-GitHub-Expertise-Using-NLP/README.md

 Training Microsoft LUIS with utterances of different technologies using NLP and  testing the acquired code chunks from github repositories  on the trained LUIS to find Precision, Recall and F-measure.

 ### Input data:
-Used GitHub REST API version 3, https://developer.github.com/v3/ to fetch input data(commit data) for testing LUIS
+Used GitHub REST API version 3, [REST API GITHUB](https://developer.github.com/v3/) to fetch input data(commit data) for testing LUIS

 Paper Code Repo: https://github.com/melkor54248/RepoSkillMiner